greg-raven/Uncommon-Sense/_drafts/staging.md

 Liberty is the hardest test that one can inflict on a people.
 To know how to be free is not given equally to all men and all nations.
 Paul Valéry

-Real knowledge is to know the extent of one's ignorance.
-Confucius

 The uniform, constant, and uninterrupted effort of every man to better his condition ... is frequently powerful enough to maintain the natural progress of things toward improvement, in spite of the extravagance of government, and of the greatest errors of administration.
 Adam Smith